 - Christ-centered environment

-The classroom instruction centers on a complete curriculum that includes the following:
+The classroom instruction is centered on a complete curriculum that includes the following:

-- Dyslexia Therapy – an Orton Gillingham based curriculum that is designed to combine auditory, visual, and kinesthetic learning modalities.
+- Dyslexia Therapy: an Orton Gillingham based curriculum

 - Supplemental Computerized Reading Program